-1. Each Party shall provide timely, effective, transparent, and predictable means for a supplier to challenge the conduct of a covered procurement, without prejudice to that supplier's participation in ongoing or future procurement activities.
+1. Each Party shall permit a supplier to challenge a Party's compliance with its measures implementing this Chapter without prejudice to that supplier's participation in ongoing or future procurement activities.
 Each Party shall ensure that its review procedures are made publicly available in writing, and are timely, transparent, effective, and consistent with the principle of due process.

-- 2. Each Party shall establish or designate at least one impartial authority that is independent of the procuring entity that is the subject of the challenge to receive and review challenges that suppliers submit in connection with any covered procurement. - 3.
-Where a body other than an authority referred to in paragraph 2 initially reviews a challenge, the Party shall ensure that the supplier may appeal the initial decision to an impartial administrative or judicial authority that is independent of the procuring entity that is the subject of the challenge. - 4.
-Each Party shall authorize the authority that it establishes or designates under paragraph 2 to take prompt interim measures, pending the resolution of a challenge, to preserve the opportunity to correct potential breaches of this Chapter, including the suspension of the award of a contract or the performance of a contract already awarded.
+2. Each Party shall establish or designate at least one impartial administrative or judicial authority that is independent of the procuring entity that is the subject of the challenge to receive and review challenges that suppliers submit in connection with any covered procurement.
+Where a body other than such an authority initially reviews a challenge, the Party shall ensure that the supplier may appeal the initial decision to an impartial administrative or judicial authority that is independent of the procuring entity that is the subject of the challenge.

+3. Each Party shall authorize the authority that it establishes or designates under paragraph 2 to take prompt interim measures, pending the resolution of a challenge, to ensure that the Party complies with its measures implementing this Chapter and to preserve the supplier's opportunity to participate in the procurement, including by suspending the contract award or the performance of a contract that has already been awarded.
 However, in deciding whether to apply an interim measure, each Party may take into account any overriding adverse consequences to the public interest if an interim measure were taken.
-If a Party decides not to apply an interim measure, it shall provide a written explanation of the grounds for its decision. - 5.
-Each Party shall ensure that the authority that it establishes or designates under paragraph 2 conducts its review in accordance with the following: - (a) a supplier shall be allowed sufficient time to prepare and submit a written challenge, which in no case shall be less than ten days from the time when the basis of the challenge became known or reasonably should have become known to the supplier; - (b) the procuring entity shall be required to respond in writing to the supplier's challenge and provide all relevant documents to the authority; - (c) the supplier that initiates the challenge shall be provided an opportunity to reply to the procuring entity's response before the authority makes a decision on the challenge; and - (d) the authority shall promptly provide decisions relating to a supplier's challenge in writing, with an explanation of the grounds for each decision.
+If a Party decides not to apply an interim measure, it shall provide a written explanation of the grounds for its decision.

+4. Each Party shall ensure that the authority that it establishes or designates under paragraph 2 conducts its review in accordance with the following:

+- (a) a supplier shall be allowed sufficient time to prepare and submit a written challenge, which in no case shall be less than ten days from the time when the basis of the challenge became known or reasonably should have become known to the supplier; - (b) the procuring entity shall be required to respond in writing to the supplier's challenge and provide all relevant documents to the authority; - (c) the supplier that initiates the challenge shall be provided an opportunity to reply to the procuring entity's response before the authority makes a decision on the challenge; and - (d) the authority shall promptly provide decisions relating to a supplier's challenge in writing, with an explanation of the grounds for each decision.